 #6 Beware Future Expenses

 Variable spending is spending that you can reduce should something happen to your income.
 Fixed expenses are not.
 As a general rule, you want to maximize the ratio of variable to fixed expenses in your life.
 When you purchase things with ongoing costs, you are doing just the opposite.
-Weigh very, very carefully any expenses that involves future expenses.
+Weigh very, very carefully any expenses that involve future expenses.

 - Subscription services (Netflix might not break you, but NetJets will)